Buyer's Guide for Windows

 Details: https://he.xma.co.uk/Product?pid=PF3-00012 (XMA item number: PF3-00012)

 If you need more USB ports for your peripherals (e.g. if you have a mouse, keyboard and a headset to plug in), as the Surface only has one port.
-This plugs in to the single USB-A port on the Surface.
+There are several options on the XMA Hub, we recommend this USB 4 port hub - connects to the USB-A port on the Surface and provides four additional USB-A ports.

 Details: https://he.xma.co.uk/Product?pid=DA-70220 (XMA item number: DA-70220)